-In 2016, total annual cash compensation, which consists of base salary, short-term cash incentive compensation and cash bonuses, was targeted between the sixtieth and seventy-fifth percentiles of the Industry Peer Group.
+In 2017, total annual cash compensation, which consists of base salary, short-term cash incentive compensation and cash bonuses (if any), was targeted below the sixtieth percentile of the Industry Peer Group.
+Such a target seemed appropriate to the compensation committee given the current market conditions and the discretion retained by the compensation committee for up to 75% of the aggregate potential cash incentive compensation.
+Further, such a target also took into account the potential distortion in peer group information stemming from bankruptcies or restructurings resulted in less reliance upon peer group information, generally.
 In prior years, our named executive officers had the potential to earn equity incentive compensation at or above the seventy-fifth percentile of the Industry Peer Group.
 However, if the performance targets for such equity incentive compensation are not achieved by the vest date, some awards may not be earned.
-In 2016, our named executive officers, taken as a group, received equity incentive compensation at the sixtieth percentile of the Industry Peer Group.
-The total direct compensation awarded by our compensation committee fell below the fiftieth percentile for our named executive officers in 2016.
+In 2017, our named executive officers, taken as a group, received equity incentive compensation below the sixtieth percentile of the Industry Peer Group again reflecting concerns of the compensation committee relating to the general economic environment affecting all peers.
+The total direct compensation awarded by our compensation committee fell between the fiftieth and sixtieth percentile for our named executive officers in 2017.
 Additionally, the Company's stock price has been historically volatile and since late 2014 has declined precipitously due to the industry downturn.
 There is frequently a significant difference, both positive and negative, between the value of an award at the grant date and its value upon vesting.
 We utilize a standard set of assumptions applied to the Black-Scholes model during the benchmarking process.
 The assumed term, volatility, dividend yield, and interest rate are derived from information found in our Grants of Plan-Based Awards Table and those of the companies that comprise our Industry Peer Group.

-While our Industry Peer Group is used by our compensation committee to benchmark overall compensation levels, our Direct Peer Group is not used for benchmarking.
+While our Industry Peer Group was traditionally used by our compensation committee to benchmark overall compensation levels, our Direct Peer Group is not used for compensation benchmarking.
 Our Direct Peer Group is used as a point of reference against which the Company's performance is measured for the purpose of establishing certain relative performance targets used to award short and long-term incentive compensation.
+However, in assessing overall appropriateness of compensation, the compensation committee considered the fact that two of the Company's three Direct Peers were likely to, and did ultimately seek bankruptcy protection in 2017.